vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 So, we have to enforce that $const(x) \in \{p-7, p-6, ..., p-2, p-1, 0,1,2, ..., 6, 7\}$.

-We enforce the previous condition with the following inclusion:
+We enforce the previous condition with the following equivalent inclusion:

 $$const(x) + 7 \in \{0,1,2,...,14\}$$

+Hence, we will use $const(x) + 7$ in base $2$ instead of $const(x)$ to encode our instruction, just to avoid the sum.

 Let's now explain how to encode every **distinct** instruction to be executed by the program: